-During an individual's mandatory review for tenure (i.e., seventh year of full-time service as an associate professor tenure-track or of combined service as an assistant professor tenure-track and associate professor tenure-track), the executive committee or equivalent governing committee, and department chair of their department, the Dell Medical School APT Committee, and dean, shall recommend to the administration that they:
+During an individual's mandatory review for tenure (i.e., seventh year of full-time service as an associate professor tenure-track or of combined service as an assistant professor tenure-track and associate professor tenure-track), the executive committee or equivalent governing committee, the department chair of the candidate's department, the Dell Medical School APT Committee, and dean, shall each recommend one of the following outcomes to the administration.
+The two committees will each record a vote, and the chair and dean will each independently recommend that the candidate:

-- A. Award tenure in the rank of associate professor; or - B. Be promoted to professor with tenure; or - C. Be promoted to professor and be moved to a professional-track appointment; or - D. Remain at the associate professor rank and be moved to a professional-track appointment; or - E. Be placed on a terminal appointment for the next year, which would be the seventh year.
+- A. Award tenure in the rank of associate professor; or - B. Be promoted to professor with tenure; or - C. Be promoted to professor and be moved to a professional-track appointment; or - D. Remain at the associate professor rank and be moved to a professional-track appointment; or

+E. Be placed on a terminal appointment for the next year, which would be the seventh year.